Kunj05/Linux-Basic-Commands/Wev Vulnerablities /README.md

 To practice and improve your web security skills, consider using the following platforms:

 - [TryHackMe](https://tryhackme.com/): An online platform providing hands-on cybersecurity training.
+Check out [NahamStore](https://tryhackme.com/r/room/nahamstore) for practical exercises curated by NahamSec.
 - [PortSwigger Web Security Academy](https://portswigger.net/web-security): Free online training for learning about web security vulnerabilities and how to exploit them.
+- [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/): A vulnerable web application for learning and practicing web application security testing techniques.

 ## Documentation and References